Jonah Heim Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the third-ranked team ERA among all MLB pitching staffs (3.62).
+- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.84).

-- Mariners pitchers combine to surrender 47 home runs (0.8 per game), the fewest in the league.
+- The Mariners surrender the first-fewest home runs in baseball (51 total, 0.9 per game).

+- The Mariners are sending Miller (3-2) to the mound for his seventh start of the season.
+He is 3-2 with a 3.00 ERA and 31 strikeouts through 36 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.